KaiserHMon/agriculture-handling-API/README.md

 ## Main Features

 - Producers can register campaigns and plots.
-- Create events (e.g., fertilization, sowing) and trigger webhooks (Google Calendar, Mock API).
+- Create events (e.g., fertilization, sowing) and trigger webhooks (Google Calendar).
 - Automatic notifications via WebSocket and database.
 - Advisors can leave recommendations on plots and campaigns.
 - Admin dashboard for costs and yields.